Configuration

 # ... other configuration ...

-enable_cloudwatch_observability = true
+enable_cloudwatch_observability = true # default is true

 }When enabled, container logs are automatically sent to CloudWatch Logs and you can view them in the AWS Console or via CLI:

-aws logs tail /aws/containerinsights/<cluster-name>/application --followPrometheus Monitoring
+aws logs tail /aws/containerinsights/<cluster-name>/application --followCluster Access Management

 By default, the identity (IAM user or role) that creates the EKS cluster automatically receives admin permissions.
 You can configure additional roles to have cluster admin access.